Vyral/brett-jennings-recruiting/_posts/2020-02-20-how-to-leverage-listings--leads-to-get-5-contracts-in-1-week.md

 ---
 layout: post
-title: How to Leverage Listings & Leads to Get 5 Contracts in 1 Wee
+title: How to Leverage Listings & Leads to Get 5 Contracts in 1 Week
 date: 2020-02-20 23:04:00
 tags:
   - Reviews and Referrals